 Gas metal arc welding (“GMAW”) is an arc welding process that uses a consumable wire electrode and shielding gas, which a welding gun feeds to the joint.
-An electrical arc between the wire and base metal generates heat that melts both while shielding gas protects the molten weld pool from harmful atmospheric gasses.

 How Does MIG Welding Work?

 A MIG welder automatically feeds an electrically charged, solid wire into the weld joint at a set speed, and the supplied gas shields the molten pool.
-The power source inside the welder energizes the wire, creating and driving the arc.

 Attaching the ground clamp to the welded piece and pulling the MIG torch trigger to feed the wire into the joint creates an arc.
 The arc happens as the wire contacts the grounded metal, which closes and shorts the electrical circuit.

 Shorting the circuit and melting the tip occurs many times per second, and it’s responsible for spatter, sparks, and the well-known, unique MIG sizzling sound.
+It sounds like bacon frying in a pan.

 The short circuit transfer method is the most commonly used.
 But there are four primary methods of metal transfer possible with GMAW: